-To prevent personal injury or equipment damage, do not insert telecommunications cabling into the optical bypass relay connector.
+To prevent personal injury or equipment damage, do not insert telecommunications cabling into the OBR connector.
 Refer to the Optical Bypass Relay (OBR) RJ-12 Connector section in Appendix A for more information about the OBR.

-UTP DAS Adapter (DEFEA-MA)
+UTP DAS Adapter (DEFEA-M)

-The UTP DAS adapter (Figure 1-6) consists of one card that plugs into a single bus master EISA I/O bus slot.
-Two 8-pin MJ connectors, port B 1 and port A 2, interface with the Category 5 copper cable.
+The UTP DAS adapter (Figure 1-5) plugs into a single EISA I/O bus slot.
+Two 8-pin MJ connectors, port B 1 $\,$ and port A 2 , interface with Category 5 copper cable.

 The adapter contains onboard diagnostics that execute when power is applied.
-The two LEDs, A 4 and B 5, on the adapter's mounting bracket, indicate the operating status of the card and its PHY ports.
-Refer to the LED Descriptions section in this chapter for information about the adapter's LEDs.
+The two-color (green or amber) LEDs on the adapter's mounting bracket indicate the operating status of the card and its PHY ports, port A 4 and port B 3 .
+(See the LED Descriptions section in this chapter.)

-Figure 1-6 UTP DAS Adapter (DEFEA-MA)
+Figure 1-5 UTP DAS Adapter (DEFEA-M)